$0 Northwest Territories Adoption Quick-Start Checklist

 • Children at risk of developing developmental disorders (including prenatal substance exposure, which is common in the NWT context)

-The practical implication: if you are transitioning from being a foster parent to an adoptive parent for a child who has significant needs, it is worth requesting a formal subsidy assessment before the adoption is finalized.
-Once the adoption order is signed, the dynamics of what HSS will negotiate shift.
+The practical implication: if you are transitioning from being a foster parent to an adoptive parent for a child who has significant needs, ask HSS about eligibility and the amount available before the adoption is finalized.

 Federal Adoption Expense Tax Credit